 Peer support and addiction recovery are linked at Kolmac

 Scientific research and our experience tell us there is a direct relationship between peer support and addiction recovery.
-According to Substance Abuse and Mental Health Services, “Recovery-oriented care and recovery support systems help people with mental and substance use disorders manage their condition successfully.”1 At Kolmac Outpatient Recovery Centers, our experienced clinicians believe in the importance of peer and community support groups.
+According to Substance Abuse and Mental Health Services, “Recovery-oriented care and recovery support systems help people with mental and substance use disorders manage their condition successfully.”1 At Kolmac Integrated Behavioral Health Centers, our experienced clinicians believe in the importance of peer and community support groups.

 How peer support and addiction recovery affect you